 The cooling is controlled to maintain the supply temperature set point.
-The mechanical cooling will be locked out when the outside air temperature is below the cooling lockout (80°F).
+The mechanical cooling will be locked out when the outside air temperature is below the cooling lockout (55°F).

 - Chilled Water: Microprocessor controller will modulate a chilled water valve (provided by others) to maintain supply air set point.
-Coil Freeze protection must be provided by others in the field! - Packaged DX Cooling (Standard Scroll): Microprocessor controller will control stages of cooling to maintain the supply air set point.
+Coil Freeze protection must be provided by others in the field! - Packaged/Split DX Cooling (Standard Scroll): Microprocessor controller will enable stages of cooling to maintain the supply air set point. - Packaged DX Cooling (Digital Scroll): Microprocessor controller will modulate the digital scroll to maintain the supply air temperature set point. - Heat Pump: Microprocessor controller will power the reversing valve within the heat pump module to direct the refrigerant flow for airside cooling.
+The cooling is controlled to maintain the supply temperature set point.
+All external water valves and valve controls are provided, wired and mounted by others in the field, including freeze protection.